raspberrypilearning/i-made-you-a-book/en/step_6.md

 ## Reflection

 Did you meet the **project brief**?
-Think about your project and go through the checklist below and check off the items that apply to your project.
+Think about your project and go through the checklist below and check off the features that your project has.

 Your book should have: